kwakubonsam/FileTrans/README.md

 # FileTrans
-This is a simple java desktop application used to send files between computers.
+This is a simple java desktop application sync files between clients and servers.

 # Getting Started
 You can clone the repo or download the files and run both the client and server files.